 Lazenby for his part agreed somewhat with the opinion that he was hostile, difficult, and awkward.
 As he explains in this interview shortly after making OHMSS, Lazenby felt uptight on the set and often felt nervous and alone.
 He also thought that the director Hunt didn’t value him as an actor.
-But what really got under Lazenby’s skin was that Hunt, as Lazenby claims, wouldn’t address him directly but would instead have assistants deal with Lazenby.
+But what really got under Lazenby’s skin was that Hunt, as Lazenby claims, wouldn’t address him directly but would instead have assistants deal with the actor.
 Over the course of the production, the Bond actor started to feel more like a prop than a person, and that made him feel uneasy.
 Hunt gave a different version of their interaction and said that he would have long conversations with Lazenby and tried to work with him extensively.
-Under the circumstances, there was likely a significant amount of miscommunication between the two.
+All told, there was a significant amount of miscommunication between the two.

 Another story that went around about filming was that Rigg, who was so annoyed by Lazenby, would chew garlic before her make-out scenes with Lazenby in order to make the experience for Lazenby difficult.
-Both Rigg and Lazenby addressed this “issue”, which was actually a non-issue.
+This is likely not true.
+Both Rigg and Lazenby addressed this “issue”.
 The way both seem to describe the incident, Rigg ate something with garlic for lunch and made a bit of a joke about it before a kissing scene between her and Lazenby.
 That’s it.
 It wasn’t a deliberate salvo on her part, and for his, he didn’t seem to care all that much.
 But given the studio’s desire for publicity, their annoyance with Lazenby, and the friction already present between him and Rigg, the studio decided to make the story into something more than it was — at least, that is, according to the actors.

-An alarming incident for the crew, and further evidence of Lazenby’s on-set assholery, the actor bought a Luger and took it to the filming location, where he would then throw empty bottles up into the air and try to shoot them while production crew all around trying not to get shot.
+An alarming incident for the crew, and further evidence of Lazenby’s on-set assholery, the actor once bought a Luger pistol and brought it to the filming location.He then threw empty glass bottles up into the air and tried to shoot them while production crew all around tried to not to get shot by the crazy Australian.

-When OHMSS opened in 1969, it got mixed reviews, but that didn’t stop theater-goers from seeing it.
-It ended up grossing $134 million worldwide, which although it was the fifth worst gross for the Bond series, it still beat Connery’s first shot at Bond in Dr. No, and Roger Moore’s first Bond film The Man With the Golden Gun.
-From a bottom-line perspective, the film was a success or Saltzman, Broccoli, and United Artists, but once again, the producers found themselves with an unhappy Bond, and a seemingly bigger problem than before.
+When OHMSS opened in 1969, it got mixed reviews, but that didn’t stop theater-goers from heading out to see it.
+It ended up grossing $134 million worldwide, which although was the fifth worst gross for the Bond series, it still beat Connery’s first shot at Bond in Dr. No, and Roger Moore’s first Bond film The Man With the Golden Gun.
+From a bottom-line perspective, the film was a success or Saltzman, Broccoli, and United Artists, but once again, the producers found themselves with an unhappy Bond and a seemingly bigger problem than before.

 Lazenby didn’t want to play ball with the producers anymore.
-He let his hair grow long and he grew a beard.
-He then showed up at the premiere of On Her Majesty’s Secret Service looking more like a “hippie” than as a clean-cut super spy, all but killing his chances of building his Bond image.
+And he especially didn’t want to keep going around looking conservative like a beautiful square like the Bond character.
+Lazenby let his hair grow long and he grew a beard.
+He then showed up at the premiere of On Her Majesty’s Secret Service looking more like a “hippie” than as a clean-cut super spy, which all but killed his chances of building his Bond image.
 Broccoli and Saltzman were quite rightly furious.

-All during filming, Lazenby was getting advice from a businessman and pirate radio producer named Ronan O’Rahilly.
-At first, O’Rahilly was nothing more than a nosy friend, he ended up becoming Lazenby’s unofficial manager and would repeatedly tell the naive Lazenby that the Bond franchise was dying, and that hippies were all about peace and love, whereas Bond was about war.
-Lazenby soon became convinced that Bond was getting a bit silly and passé, which was, is, and always has been somewhat true of the character.
-The endless parade of women, the ridiculous car chases and fight scenes, and the silly attempts at levity—sure it was over-the-top most of the time, but that’s what Bond is.
-In the end, O’Rahilly and Lazenby failed to realize that the silliness and extraordinary plots were part of the appeal of James Bond, so in one of the worst decisions ever made by an actor, Lazenby refused to renew his contract, and walked away from the role of 007.
+All during filming of OHMSS, Lazenby was getting business and personal advice from a businessman and pirate radio producer named Ronan O’Rahilly.
+At first, O’Rahilly was nothing more than a nosy friend, but later he ended up becoming Lazenby’s unofficial manager and would repeatedly tell the naive Lazenby that the Bond franchise was dying.
+Hippies were what was in, and they were all about peace and love, whereas Bond was about war.
+Lazenby soon became convinced that Bond was getting a bit silly and passé, which was, is, and always has been true of the character.
+The endless parade of women, the ridiculous car chases and fight scenes, and the often-times corny attempts at levity—sure it was over-the-top most of the time, but that’s what Bond is.
+In the end, O’Rahilly and Lazenby failed to realize that the silliness and extraordinary plots were part of the appeal of James Bond.
+So in one of the worst decisions ever made by an actor, Lazenby refused to renew his contract and walked away from the role of 007.

-After that, the word was out that Lazenby was a “difficult” actor to work with.
+After that bit of info got out, the word going around was that Lazenby was a “difficult” actor to work with.
 Getting a rep like that in any industry is bad, but in the film industry it’s particularly difficult to get over especially if you’re a newcomer with little marketability or stature.
 It ended up being almost two years before Lazenby got his next role.

 As for Bond, Saltzman and Broccoli again needed a new actor to play the role, so the producers decided to throw money at the problem and get Connery to do another film.
-Using cash as incentive, United Artists persuaded Connery to return to play Bond in Diamonds Are Forever, thereby ending the George Lazenby era.
+Using the cash incentive, United Artists persuaded Connery to return to play Bond one more time in Diamonds Are Forever, thereby ending the George Lazenby era.

 On Her Majesty’s Secret Service didn’t deserve the many negative reviews it received when it initially came out, and as Bond movies go, it was pretty darn entertaining — definitely more so than some others in the series.
-As for Lazenby, he actually made a pretty good Bond, one of the better as many Bond fans believe — although voicing such an opinion in the presence of others will likely result in debate — who was able to inhabit the role convincingly.
-His acting wasn’t great but it wasn’t distractingly bad either, and let’s face it, even the finest of thesbians would have trouble voicing some of these silly lines (“I thought Christmas only comes once a year”…Jeeeeeeeeesus that was terrible!).
-The main issue for many viewers was that Lazenby was a newbie who was being unfairly compared to the previous guy (Sean Connery), and really never had a chance to develop a following in the same way as Roger Moore, Pierce Brosnan, and Danial Craig did (Timothy Dalton had a great introduction with The Living Daylights, but was metaphorically kneecapped with The Living Daylights, which was gawd-awful).
+As for Lazenby, he actually made a pretty good Bond, one of the better as many Bond fans (including this one) believe — although voicing such an opinion in the presence of others will likely result in debate.
+His acting wasn’t great but it wasn’t distractingly bad either.
+And let’s face it, even the finest of thespians would have trouble voicing some of those silly lines (“I thought Christmas only comes once a year”…Jeeeeeeeeesus that was terrible!).
+The main issue for many viewers was that Lazenby was a newbie who was being unfairly compared to the previous guy (Sean Connery), and really never had a chance to develop a following in the same way as Roger Moore, Pierce Brosnan, and Danial Craig (Timothy Dalton had a great introduction with The Living Daylights, but was metaphorically kneecapped with The Living Daylights, which was gawd-awful).
 Behind the camera, however, Lazenby wasn’t ready to be Bond.

-Lazenby ended up losing most of the money he made from OHMSS (about $50,000), because of his spending and the lifestyle that came with being Bond.
+The Australian ended up losing most of the money he made from OHMSS (about $50,000), because of his lavish spending and the lifestyle that came with being Bond.
 Eventually, he got back on track and was able to get roles, but he also had to battle a substance abuse problem he had developed.
 Over time, Lazenby was able to pull his life together and make a good living for himself in business and as an actor.
-He has since given many interviews where he describes his time as Bond.
-In general he comes off as humble and genuine.
-One has to wonder if Lazenby would’ve made a better Bond had he gotten the role later in his life.
+He has since given many interviews where he describes his time as Bond, and in general he comes off as humble and genuine.

 Lazenby’s more brooding James Bond would not be realized again until Timothy Dalton took over the role after Roger Moore ended his run as Bond in 1986.
 Dalton’s debut effort came in the 1987 movie The Living Daylights, where he portrayed a Bond more representative of the character in Ian Fleming’s novels than the Bond in either Connery’s or Moore’s movies.
 This more human, reluctant, brooding Bond was taken to a new level when Daniel Craig took over the role with the 2006 film Casino Royale.